 - 3.0 or higher in MSN, DNP or higher nursing degree (from an ACEN (NLN), ACICS, or CCNE accredited program);

 Note: Students are admitted to fall cohorts.

 Admission of International Students

-Tuition for online programs at the University of Pittsburgh is the same as the tuition for on-campus programs.
-Current tuition rates and student fee information can be found on our tuition and fees page.
+Tuition for online programs at the University of Pittsburgh is the same for in-state and out-of-state students.
+Tuition rates and student fee information can be found at the Pitt Online Tuition and Fees page.

 Inquiries and General Information